 Reading optimizations

-B-Tree vs LSM-Tree: choosing a data structure
+B-Tree vs LSM tree: choosing a storage structure

 B-Tree architecture